akalend/tarantool-sql/README.md

     sql ('select * from test where id > 5')
     - 3

+    sql ('select * from test')          --- show all records

-    delete from test where id =1        --- delete only primary key
+    delete from test where id =1        --- delete only by primary key